keeffEoghan/gl-gpgpu/readme.md

 Many configurations and hooks are provided into each part of the process.

-This offers a deeply-customisable API, with few constraints, assumptions, or opinions of how to structure your code.
+This offers a deeply-customisable _API_, with few constraints, assumptions, or opinions of how to structure your code.

 ## Constant or Arbitrary Lookups

 Choose to use distinct data textures for each part of state, or merge all states into one data texture upon each pass - depending on whether you want to look up states arbitrarily or by constant expressions (respectively), and platform capabilities and performance considerations.

-## WebGL Versions
+## GL Versions

-This technique is best-suited to `WebGL1` - it is compatible with `WebGL2` too, including the `sampler3D` and `sampler2DArray` types, as well as the usual `sampler2D`.
+This technique is best-suited to `WebGL1`.

-However, [transform-feedback handles similar features natively](https://webgl2fundamentals.org/webgl/lessons/webgl-gpgpu.html#first-example-particles), using buffers rather than textures - this is a better option in many cases, so it's usually recommended to check the `WebGL` version to use either a `gl-gpgpu` or a `WebGL2` transform-feedback implementation.
+It's compatible with `WebGL2` too, including the `sampler3D` and `sampler2DArray` types, as well as the usual `sampler2D` - however, [transform-feedback handles similar features natively](https://webgl2fundamentals.org/webgl/lessons/webgl-gpgpu.html#first-example-particles) using `buffer`s rather than `texture`s, a better option in most cases - so it's usually better to check the `GL` version to use either a `gl-gpgpu` or a `WebGL2` transform-feedback implementation.

+It may also be compatible with other `GL` implementations via given _API_ hooks.

 ## Partial Example